Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 Location: Embarcadero or Seaport Village (Downtown)

-San Diego Seal Tours are 90-minute, fully narrated tours on an open-air amphibious vehicle that first drives by scenic downtown spots on land.
+San Diego Seal Tours are fully narrated, open-air amphibious tours that first drive past scenic downtown spots on land.
 Kids will love that the vehicle then “drives” into the San Diego harbor for skyline views and (hopefully) seal sightings.

-• Individual Tickets: Our Discount (use promo code SAVEMORE)
+Time: 90 minutes · Tickets: Our discount (use promo code SAVEMORE)

 41. Speed Boat Adventures